CKarper/eslint-plugin-hash-exempt/README.md

 # eslint-plugin-hash-exempt

 This plugin supports exempting a file from linting based on a hash of its contents.
-This is useful fgor legacy code, or in cases where you may want to apply conflicting eslint standards to files from a scaffold or generator.
+This is useful for legacy code, or in cases where you may want to apply conflicting eslint standards to files from a scaffold or generator.

 > You break it, you buy it.